GDOT: Hwy 61 / Punkintown roundabout being installed

 It may be a few years late, but the long-awaited Highway 61/Punkintown Road roundabout in Villa Rica is getting built.

-Work crews were expected at the notorious intersection on Friday after doing some preliminary work earlier in the week, according to Joe Schulman, communication’s director for Georgia Department of Transportation, District Six.
+Work crews were expected at the notorious intersection last week after doing some preliminary work earlier, according to Joe Schulman, communication’s director for Georgia Department of Transportation, District Six.

 The intersection is currently controlled by a three-way stop on two of the busiest thoroughfares in Villa Rica and has been the source of endless complaints by motorists.
 At peak traffic hours, the line of cars and trucks stretch for literal miles as individual drivers negotiate their way through the stop signs.